 Lynchburg College is concerned about the physical well-being and safety of its students.
 Students found in an incoherent or unconscious state may be transported to the nearest emergency facility for evaluation and treatment.
 The College reserves the right to inform a student’s parents (or legal guardian) of any situation in which emergency medical attention is requested for the student.
-The Office of the Dean of Students (or designee) also reserves the right to contact a student’s parents (or legal guardian) if it is determined that a substantial likelihood exists that the student will in the near future cause serious harm to himself or others as evidenced by behavior or any other relevant information.
+The Office of the Dean of Students (or designee) also reserves the right to contact a student’s parents (or legal guardian) if it is determined that a substantial likelihood exists that the student has exhibited or will exhibit behaviors that jeopardize the health and safety of the campus community.
 In addition, when the College determines that a health or safety emergency exists, the College may disclose information from student educational records to law enforcement officials, public health officials, and trained medical personnel to protect the health and safety of students or others.

 Following address of an immediate risk, students who exhibited drunkenness, incoherence, or loss of consciousness may be referred to the Office of the Dean of Students for follow-up educational services, medical assessment, and/or review of related policy infractions.